National League of Junior Cotillions

 The purpose of the NATIONAL LEAGUE OF JUNIOR COTILLIONS is to give students the opportunity to learn, practice, and enjoy age-appropriate etiquette and social and character skills.

-*We are registering now for the 2018-2019 Cotillion Season for students in Grades K-12.
+*We are currently registering for the upcoming Cotillion Season for students in Grades K-12.
 We hope your child(ren) will join us!

 **If you would like more information, please contact our chapter: [email protected]; (336)455-3912.